Event Promotion 101: 15 Creative Ways To Market Your Event

 4. Coordinating Your Marketing Campaign

 People remember logos and slogans.
 Coordinate the theme of your marketing campaign with coordinating colors, a catchy campaign slogan, and an attractive logo.
 All of these elements should appear in all your advertising, including flyers, posters, and newspaper ads.
 Take advantage of Facebook, Twitter, and Instagram.
 They reach a massive audience.

-When you’re promoting an upcoming event, you can take advantage of online and offline ideas to ensure the success of your event.
+When you’re promoting events, you can take advantage of online and offline ideas to ensure the success of your event.
 The good news is that your event can be successfully marketed even if you’re operating on a small budget.
 Use your imagination, be creative, and try different trade show promotion techniques.